tamagusko/ai-transatlantic-hackathon/README.md

 ![Concept](img/concept.png)

 Therefore, the user can receive it at home or in a smart locker.
-Slots are available outside of peak traffic hours for home delivery, thus avoiding deliveries at busy times.
-Still, one hour before the scheduled delivery, you receive an SMS to confirm the delivery in the option to receive at home.
-Also, 15 minutes before delivery, the user gets a call that will use an NLP algorithm to inform that delivery is approaching, request confirmation, and inform the documents necessary to receive the product.
-If the user cannot receive the product, that item is directed to the nearest closet.
+Then, one hour before the scheduled delivery, the client receives an SMS to confirm delivery in the option to receive at home.
+In addition, 15 minutes before, the client receives a call that will use an NLP algorithm to inform that delivery is approaching, request confirmation, and inform the documents necessary to receive the delivery.
+If the user cannot receive the product, this item has the option of being directed to the closest locker chosen by the customer.
-Finally, the Luxonis OAK-D-Lite Spatial AI camera will be used to identify the dimensions of deliveries and direct them to fit the available cabinets with these measurements.
+Finally, the Luxonis OAK-D-Lite Spatial AI camera will be used to identify the dimensions of the deliveries and direct them to fit the available lockers with these measurements.

 ### Features